I am hoping and praying that you will do a post or ten posts about exterior paint colors. But, I’m afraid I’m going to need more than a post.

 This one’s funny because first I found a sub par image of this lovely home and wanted to use it.
 When I found a great image, discovered that this is a Studio McGee home.
 Quite stunning it is.
 Here is one color for the body and columns and then everything else is a soft black.

 This is a complete reno, not a new build.
 You must click on the link to see the amazing transformation!
+And you can see an amazing coincidence if you click here.

 I haven’t the foggiest idea what white this is… but here are some great ones to try.